mcfnord/rml/src/bc.md

 between gaining the court order for the arrest warrant, and knowing I’m in custody.
-What he meant is a question for Lindquist, but not a relevant question, as your Rules obligate him to be mindful of how the large audience might interpret his words.
-In fact, the speed at which I entered custody was the result of *my* disciplined effort to respond appropriately to the court's order, and submit immediately to the lawful authority of the state. *I’m the one who didn’t wait.* But by claiming his actions were
+What he meant is a question for Lindquist, but not a relevant question, as your Rules obligate him to be mindful of how the large audience would interpret his words.
+In fact, the speed at which I entered custody was the result of *my* principled effort to respond appropriately to the court's order, and submit immediately to the lawful authority of the state. *I’m the one who didn’t wait.* But by claiming his actions were